My 3 favorites in Zagreb: Fort, Castle, Museum

 I’ll get to the explanation for the title if you’ll read to the end, but since this is the last day of my adventure, I tried to do a lot.

 One thing I wanted to do was “trek” in one of the many valleys here.
-There are trails, and I started on one of them when I arrived, but mid-day heat, and the 5 am departure from Istanbul made that one pretty short.
+There are trails, and I started on one of them when I arrived, but midday heat, and the 5 am departure from Istanbul made that one pretty short.
 As part of our tour today, I walked a very pleasant 2.5 miles today in a narrow canyon that contained walnut and apricot trees, grape vines—and old stone houses, churches, in the old caves still used for storage and pigeon raising even today.
-Pigeons get locked in one room for a month (phew!) and get the idea they need to return; their manure is harvested (phew!), though our guide noted that since the area became a UNESCO site in the 1980s, chemical fertilizers had replac the pigeons to a large degree.
+Pigeons get locked in one room for a month (phew!) and get the idea they need to return; their manure is harvested (phew!), though our guide noted that since the area became a UNESCO site in the 1980s, chemical fertilizers had replaced the pigeons to a large degree.

-Second, I had a chance to see an old Greek village.
-There is a poster here touting the “first declaration of human rights,” a 1463 announcement from Mehmet the Conqueror that his newly-acquired subjects in Bosnia were free to practice their religion.
-Though it was honored on and off in Ottoman history (people of the Book—as they referred to Jews and Christians—were usually tolerated, but I think paid extra taxes and could not serve in the military.
-Captured Christian children, however, were frequently raised Muslim, and became the shock troops of the janissaries, the infantry of the Ottomans), the 20th century relations with Greeks (perhaps beginning with the war for Greek independence in the 1820s), Armenians, and Kurds was and is troubled.
-When Turkey was carved (that was the pun in the 20s) into spheres of influence after World War I (the French, for example, wanted a mandate over the Levant, the area close to Lebanon), the Greek government went to war (backed by the British and the French) to create a protectorate over the Greek cities in Asia Minor, particularly Smyrna.
+When Turkey was carved (that was the pun in the ’20s) into spheres of influence after World War I (the French, for example, wanted a mandate over the Levant, the area close to Lebanon), the Greek government went to war (backed by the British and the French) to create a protectorate over the Greek cities in Asia Minor, particularly Smyrna.
 Ataturk mustered Turkish forces to fight for a Turkish state that has the boundaries Turkey now has.
 There was, however, a massive exchange of Muslim Turks in Greece for Orthodox Greeks in Turkey.
 One result was the city in the area that still has the abandoned Greek area on a hill.
 Word is that the Greeks were offered compensation, but have refused, hoping they could return “home” and that was 1923!

 Third, I had a chance to test my claustrophobia.
 There are 36 “underground cities” in the area—which says something about the neighborhood!
 I expected people to be living in cities underground, but these were, in effect, defensive bunkers.
 The one we visited had 8 layers that went down about 90 feet, but only two of those were open.
-Populations (4000 could be housed in this one; the biggest “city” accommodated 10,000) could simply hide underground when enemies approached.
+Populations (4,000 could be housed in this one; the biggest “city” accommodated 10,000) could simply hide underground when enemies approached.
 The defensive mechanics were ingenious.
 Huge stone doors could block entry to a tunnel, but could only be shut or opened from the inside; air shafts made ventilation possible, and residents could fully function, with a church (the area, as I said, was Christian, even after the Muslim conquest).
-Tunnels connected everything, and some were pretty narrow, though living quarters were “duplex”, and any case at least three times the size of a room in London.
+Tunnels connected everything, and some were pretty narrow, though living quarters were “duplex,” and in any case at least three times the size of a room in London.
 Many of the tunnels were pretty narrow and not very high—which tested my claustrophobia, but the peek holes where the locals could attack the invaders reminded me of the Viet Cong area called Cu Chi tunnels.

-Fourth, I wanted to climb a peak, and while the 13,000 foot volcano that caused this landscape was out of reach, the 4300 Uchisar fortress, right behind my guest house (I didn’t realize I was living in the expensive real estate—the fortress commands views, and views command room rates), was convenient.
+Fourth, I wanted to climb a peak, and while the 13,000 foot volcano that caused this landscape was out of reach, the 4,300 foot Uchisar fortress, right behind my guest house (I didn’t realize I was living in the expensive real estate—the fortress commands views, and views command room rates), was convenient.
 At the top, there were shallow graves for the Byzantines, but apparently the fortress had tunnels that connected with the underground cities.
-After 7 or 800 years of being attacked, I suppose the Byzantines got pretty good at defensive strategies.
+After 700 or 800 years of being attacked, I suppose the Byzantines got pretty good at defensive strategies.

 My mouth is closed in the balloon, proving it wasn't powered by my hot air!